Are you a budding beauty addict?

 This ingredient is commonly found in over the counter acne formulas; it works by gently unclogging blocked pores that can lead to breakouts.

 This is an elastic substance found in the underlying tissues of your skin, which provide support.

-Here at the NC we like to describe it as scaffolding for the skin, helping to keep the skin soft and supple.
+Here at the NC, we like to describe it as scaffolding for the skin, helping to keep the skin soft and supple.

-In mature skin types, you can often see how collagen fibres lose their resilience, which can cause sagging skin, lines and wrinkles
+In mature skin types, you can often see how collagen fibres lose their resilience, which can cause sagging skin, lines and wrinkles.

-A lot of beauty quotes and sayings are French such as décolleté, which actually means a low cut neckline.
+Many beautiful quotes and sayings are French such as décolleté, which actually means a low cut neckline.

-In the world of beauty and skincare, it is referred to as the chest area, the French treat this area just like their face.
+In the world of beauty and skincare, it is referred to as the chest area; the French treat this area just like their face.